sushant71rao/sushant71rao/README.md

 - 👋 Hi, I’m Sushant Rao
-- 👀 I’m interested in Blockchain,Ai etc and more Computer science concepts
+- 👀 I’m an IT student Currently exploring New Tech..
-- 🌱 I’m currently on The path of Web development
+- 🌱 I'm a Full Stack Web Developer Trying to make Some sustainable Websites

 <!---